Mid Range PCA

 • if the person is the holder of an applicable driver licence (other than an applicable provisional licence or applicable learner licence) –occupy the seat in a motor vehicle next to a learner driver who is driving the vehicle.

-Maximum penalty: Fines of $2,200 and/or imprisonment for 9 months (in the case of a first offence) or $3,300 and/or imprisonment for 12 months (in the case of a second or subsequent offence).
+Mid Range PCA Penalties: Maximum fine of $2,200 and/or imprisonment for 9 months (in the case of a first offence).
+Maximum fine of $3,300 and/or imprisonment for 12 months (in the case of a second or subsequent offence).

 If you are charged with drive with mid-range PCA, the Police will arrest you and serve you with: